North Pole Breakfast Ideas Christmas 2023.

-Gingerbread and Christmas go hand in hand and who says you can have it for breakfast.
+Gingerbread and Christmas go hand in hand and who says you can’t have it for breakfast.

 If you fancy making it yourself you could get the kids involved the day before (keeping the breakfast a surprise).
 We recently reviewed the Nadiya’s Bake A Story Delux Set which has a lovely Gingerbread recipe see here.

-Of course you can include other sweet treats on your table.
-Scattered chocolate gold coins, bowls of Christmas themed sweets or chocolates and a display of candy canes are sure to all go down very well.
-You will find candy canes in most shops, these are from One Below and cost just £1.
+Of course, you can include other sweet treats on your table.
+Scattered chocolate gold coins, bowls of Christmas-themed sweets or chocolates and a display of candy canes are sure to all go down very well.

 North Pole Christmas Breakfast Healthy Ideas

 If you don’t want a table full of sugary goodies, there are lots of fun healthier-themed Christmas Breakfast treats you can include on your North Pole Breakfast.

 Fruit is a great healthy breakfast choice and is easy to transform into a Christmas theme.
 There are lots of ideas around the internet and pinterest including elaborate fruit Christmas trees and carved watermelons.

 North Pole Christmas Breakfast Porridge

 If you’re wanting a hot option, porridge is a good healthy choice and the perfect backdrop for a Christmas theme.
 Make a snowman face with blueberries or chocolate chips and (a cutup) grape.
 Make a candy cane with banana and strawberries or a Christmas tree with kiwi and a star melon.
 Or add